Julia Morgan: Other projects

-Some of her residential projects, most of them located in the San Francisco Bay Area, are ultimate bungalows.
+Some of Morgan's residential projects, most of them located in the San Francisco Bay Area, are ultimate bungalows.
 The style is often associated with the work of Greene and Greene and some of Morgan's other contemporaries and teachers.
 The buildings represent the Arts and Crafts Movement and the American Craftsman style of architecture.
 Several houses are on San Francisco's Russian Hill.
-She lived further west in SF.
-One of Morgan’s first residential project was to remodel and complete Phoebe Hearst’s Hacienda del Pozo de Verona in Pleasanton, California, in Mediterranean and California Mission style.
-In 1908, Julia Morgan designed the residence of James Henry Pierce at 1650 The Alameda in San Jose, which features rare California timber.
+One of Morgan’s first residential projects was to remodel and complete Phoebe Hearst’s Hacienda del Pozo de Verona in Pleasanton, in Mediterranean and California Mission style.
+In 1908, Morgan designed the residence of James Henry Pierce at 1650 The Alameda in San Jose, which features rare California timber.

+Morgan designed two houses in Monterey County, California.
+One, designed in 1915, is the "Little Cottage of River Winds" at 26184 Carmelo Street at Carmel Point, outside the Carmel-by-the-Sea city limits.
+The other is the "Dr. Emma W. Pope House" at 2981 Franciscan Way, on a hillside overlooking the Carmel Mission.
+It was built in 1940, in the Minimal Traditional architectural style for Dr. Emma Whitman Pope, who was a friend from Morgan's undergraduate years at UC Berkeley.